google/coding-with-chrome/README.md

 Ensure that the Developer mode checkbox in the top right-hand corner is checked.

 ### Add the app
-On the same page click `Load unpacked extension...` to pop up a file-selection dialog.
+On the same page click `Load unpacked extension…` to pop up a file-selection dialog.

 Navigate to the directory in which your `genfiles/` files live, and select it.